-The space of everyday life contrasts the tragedy of unrequited dreams.
-There is tension and violence behind the superficial marasmus.
-The cast has a great hand in this.
-Piotr Skiba (a philosopher who dreams of writing his treatise on logic, in whose life one perceives facets of Wittgenstein’s biography), Agnieszka Mandat (Dene—his elder sister who mothers him), and Małgorzata Hajewska (the distanced Ritter) are terrifying in their performances.
-It is if, by incarnating themselves in their roles, they have become protagonists in a real tragedy.
-A remarkable play, in which the emotion is communicated by words spoken just so,” wrote Katarzyna Rakowska in Gazeta Wyborcza.
+The space of everyday life contrasts with the tragedy of unrequited dreams.
+There is tension and violence behind the superficial malaise.
+The cast has a major hand in this.
+Piotr Skiba (a philosopher who dreams of writing his treatise on logic, in whose life one sees facets of Wittgenstein’s biography), Agnieszka Mandat (Dene—his elder sister who mothers him), and Małgorzata Hajewska (the distanced Ritter) are terrifying in their performances.
+It is as if, by incarnating themselves in their roles, they have become protagonists in a real tragedy.
+A remarkable play, in which the emotion is communicated by words spoken just so.

 Katarzyna Rakowska “Gazeta Wyborcza”